-Although there’s no single definitive cause of postpartum anxiety, there are several factors that can contribute to its development.
-These can include:
+Although there’s generally no single definitive cause of postpartum anxiety, there are likely several factors that can contribute to its development.
+These can include the following:

-While these are possible contributing factors, we do want to note that there can be different causes that may contribute to the formation of postpartum anxiety, and that it may manifest completely independently of environmental factors.
-Every patient's experience is unique to them.
+While these may be possible contributing factors, there can be different causes that may contribute to the formation of postpartum anxiety, and it may manifest independently of environmental factors.
+Every patient's experience tends to be unique to them.

 Treatment Options And Support For Postpartum Anxiety

-Postpartum anxiety treatment from a licensed counselor can help those experiencing postpartum anxiety symptoms find relief more quickly.
-There are also several scientifically supported methods of support that may give those living with PPA a higher quality of life.
+Postpartum anxiety treatment from a licensed therapist can help those experiencing postpartum anxiety symptoms find relief more quickly.
+There may also be several scientifically supported methods of treatment that may give those living with PPA a higher quality of life.